m4pol/yara-rules-repo/README.md

 - Mirai
 - Perl IRC botnet

-Backdoor Patterns:
+RAT Patterns:
 - AsyncRAT
 - NjRAT
+- NanoCore RAT

-The collection of YARA rules to perform malware threat hunting and detection.
-Most of the sample that's use to do analysis and wrote the YARA rules is from Abuse.ch, and the public source of the malware itself.
+The collection of malware signatures to perfrom malware threat hunting and detection.
+Most of the sample that's use to do analysis and wrote the YARA rules is from Abuse.ch, or the public source of it.